Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/Preface.rst

 CH340 (Required)
 ****************************************

-ESP32-WROOM uses CH340 to download code.
-Therefore, before using the device, it is necessary to install the CH343 driver on your computer.
+ESP32 uses CH340 to download codes.
+So before using it, we need to install CH340 driver in our computers.

 Windows
 ===================================

-Check whether CH343 has been installed
+Check whether CH340 has been installed
 -------------------------------------------

 1. Connect your computer and ESP32-WROOM with a USB cable.